kevingrismore/prefect-select-actions/README.md

 pull: null
 ```

-### Build a production image
+### Build and push an image

 When the `Dockerfile` or `requirements.txt` changes, the image must be built and pushed.
+Let's say this has happened on the `main` branch.
 The Github Actions workflow will detect these changes and run the following:

 `python select_actions.py --build build_image --push push_image --pull production`